Supply and Demand Trading

 In this example, we are able to define that the move following is expected to be bearish thanks to the price action that followed the retrace candlestick.

-Using the execution method, we avoided any whipsaws and only entered the trade once the market confirmed our bias.
+Using the best execution method, we avoided any whipsaws and only entered the trade once the market confirmed our bias.

 Here is an example highlighting how important it is to wait for the confirmation: